Frequently Asked Questions

 What is the minimum OS requirement to install the current version of Genius Jamtracks?

-The App requires iOS 8.1 or later.
-It is compatible with iPhone, iPad, and iPod touch.
+For iOS devices the App requires 8.1 or later.
+For Android, 4.4 or later version.
+It is compatible with iPhone, iPad, and iPod touch and Android devices.

 I purchased Genius Jamtracks but I lost my phone or bought a new one.
 Do I have to pay again?

 No need.
 As long as you use the same account that you used for the original purchase, you can re-install GJT free of charge.